SAP Business Technology Platform

 If you encounter any issues with your apps on SAP BTP, use the following troubleshooting tips to help you solve them.

-Environment is not Created
+Environment Is Not Created

 If you add an environment and it fails to be created, it will be shown with a red symbol next to it on the Environments page: